WebOfTrustInfo/rwot6-santabarbara/draft-documents/making-dids-invisible-with-petnames.md

 # Making DIDs invisible: Petnames and their secure user interfaces

-By Mark S. Miller, Christopher Lemmer Webber, Zarchary Larson, Kate Sills, Eli Yaacoby, and Steve Dekorte.
+By Christopher Lemmer Webber, Mark S. Miller, Zarchary Larson, Kate Sills, and Eli Yaacoby

 If we ever show a DID to a user we have failed.
 We should always show a human readable name.
 DIDs and tor .onion names give decentralized